alasin/alasin.github.io/projects.md

 **Digital Archive for Paintings - A text and content-based image retrieval system**

+Shekhawati paintings in Rajasthan have adorned the walls of havelis and houses since 17th century.
+This project aimed at creating a digital archive for these paintings and murals where we can search for digital paintings based on their annotations and image features.
+I did this Digital Humanities research project under the supervision of [Prof. Sundar S. Balasubramaniam](http://www.bits-pilani.ac.in/pilani/sundarb/profile) and [Prof. Geetha B.](http://universe.bits-pilani.ac.in/goa/geethab/Profile). <br>
+A simple tag and content-based image retrieval system was built for the web platform to facilitate image search through the database.

+Some snapshots:

+You can find the project code on [Github](https://github.com/alasin/Digital-Archive-CBIR).

 **Optimizing human-machine task assignments for computer vision**

 **Rolling shutter rectification and image stabilization using IMU**